Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 As a homeowner, it is imperative to confirm that your builder is covered by HBCF insurance so that you are shielded from any obligations or financial losses.
 Making sure you are working with a licensed and insured builder requires you to confirm their HBCF insurance status.
 What you need to know is as follows:

-Verifying your builder’s HBCF insurance status is crucial because it gives you peace of mind that they have the right insurance in place to shield you from any financial loss or liabilities that can occur throughout the construction process.
-HBCF insurance will give you a safety net in the event of any damages, flaws, or incomplete work, preventing you from having to pay additional costs.
+Verifying your builder's HBCF insurance status is crucial because it gives you peace of mind that they have the right insurance in place to shield you from any financial loss or liabilities that can occur throughout the construction process.
+HBCF insurance will give you a safety net in the event of any damages, defects, or incomplete work, preventing you from having to pay additional costs.

-How to verify HBCF insurance status of builders in NSW
+How to Verify HBCF Insurance Status of Builders in NSW

 In New South Wales, verifying the HBCF insurance status of builders is a simple process.
-By visiting the HBCF website and searching for their builder’s name, licence number, or property address in the HBCF Certificate Register, homeowners can quickly determine whether their builder is covered by the HBCF insurance program.
+By visiting the HBCF website and searching for their builder's name, licence number, or property address in the HBCF Certificate Register, homeowners can quickly determine whether their builder is covered by the HBCF insurance programme.

 An online database called the HBCF Certificate Register holds data on builders who have purchased HBCF insurance.
 It provides homeowners with details such as the builder's name, licence number, HBCF insurance policy number, and the date of issue of the policy.

-What to do if a builder doesn't have HBCF insurance
+What to Do if a Builder Doesn't Have HBCF Insurance

 It is illegal for a builder to perform any residential building work worth more than $20,000 without HBCF insurance.
 If a builder does not have HBCF insurance, the homeowner should not work with them and should report them right away to NSW Fair Trading.
 Homeowners should also consider hiring a licensed builder who has the necessary HBCF insurance to avoid any potential financial risks.